Start with the user

 AI should feel at home with the rest of your product.
 Don’t try to make features feel “more human” through a witty personality.
 This will only confuse your users and set expectations you can’t meet.
 Instead, stick with your existing brand values.

 Chatbots are inherently limited in their capabilities, but they dress up as if they aren’t.
-The resulting uncertainty frustrates and alienates users.
-In most cases, a few forms fields and buttons will be a better experience, no less familiar and natural to your users.
+The resulting uncertainty can frustrate or alienate users.
+In many cases, a few forms fields and buttons will be a better experience.

 Prototype with real data and fake AI